Inference for a Large Directed Acyclic Graph with Unspecified Interventions: Summary

 The proposed methods can be extended to many practical situations beyond biological applications with independent and identically distributed data.
 An instance is to infer directed relations between multiple autoregressive time series \citep{pamfil2020dynotears}, where the lagged variables and covariates can serve as interventions for each time series.

+The current work has two limitations.
+First, the inferential theory requires (asymptotically) correct recovery of the local DAG structures (Remark \ref{remark:local-structures}) to produce valid p-values, similar to \citet{shi2019linear} and \citet{zhu2020high}.
+As illustrated in numerical studies, the graph structures are reasonably recovered when $n$ is moderately large, and the DP scheme empirically alleviates the issue of inference after the ARG reconstruction.
+However, whether valid p-values can be obtained without the exact reconstruction of nuisance graph structures remains unclear in theory.
+Second, the proposed methods do not treat hidden confounding, which often arises in practice and can bias the results of both inference and learning.
+One future research direction is to extend the framework of unspecified interventions to allow unmeasured confounders.

-\acks{The authors would like to thank the action editor and anonymous referees for helpful comments and suggestions.
-The research is supported by NSF grants DMS-1712564, DMS-1952539 and NIH grants R01GM126002, R01HL116720, R01HL105397, R01AG069895, R01AG065636, R01AG074858, and U01AG073079. }
+\acks{The authors would like to thank the action editor and three anonymous reviewers for their helpful comments and suggestions.
+The research is supported by NSF grants DMS-1712564, DMS-1952539, and NIH grants R01GM126002, R01HL116720, R01HL105397, R01AG069895, R01AG065636, R01AG074858, and U01AG073079.}

-\section{Illustrative examples and discussions}
+\section{Illustrative Examples and Discussions}

-\subsection{Identifiability of model \eqref{equation:model} and Assumption \ref{assumption:identifiability}}
+\subsection{Identifiability of Model \texorpdfstring{\eqref{equation:model}}{(1)} and Assumption \ref{assumption:identifiability}}

 The parameter space for model \eqref{equation:model} is